Landi Kotal

 Landi Kotal is a tourist destination.
 It was the terminus railway station of Khyber Pass Railway.
 A tourist train, the Khyber train safari was run on this railway.
-However, the train was closed down in 2006 due to washing away of the railway track and bridges by flood.
+However, the train closed down in 2006 after floods washed away the railway track and bridges.

 Landi Kotal is the main shopping centre for the Shalmani, Shinwari, Afridi, and Mulagori tribes of Khyber Agency.

 History

 Landi Kotal was the westernmost part of the Khyber held by the British during their rule of the Indian subcontinent.
 In 1897 the Afridis attacked Landi Kotal and other posts in the Khyber Pass.
 Although the Khyber Rifles put up a stiff defence, Landi Kotal was overrun, as the Rifles lacked water.
 The British counter-attacked with a force of 34,500 men under Sir William Lockhart, defeating the Afridis, although the Afridis took the town again during the second Anglo-Afghan War.

 The Landi Kotal fort during the period of British rule was of the ordinary type, consisting of a keep and an outer fort with accommodation for 5 British officers and 500 native officers and men.
 From 1899, like the other posts in the Khyber, it had been garrisoned by the Khyber Rifles, an irregular corps of militia recruited from the tribes of the Khyber Agency.

-In 1925 the heavily engineered Khyber Pass Railway was opened linking Jamrud to the Landi Kotal.
+In 1925 the heavily engineered Khyber Pass Railway was opened, linking Jamrud to Landi Kotal.

+Monuments, Landmarks, and Tourist Attractions

+One such tourist attraction nearby Landi Kotal is the Khyber Pass, a mountain pass connecting Landi Kotal to the Valley of Peshawar.
+Another, slightly less known landmark is a banyan tree, which was placed under arrest in 1898 by a drunk British officer named James Squid.
+While Pakistan became independent from the United Kingdom in 1947, there is still a board on the tree notifying passerby of its arrest.

+Demographics

+Population

+As of the 2023 census, Landi Kotal had a population of 38,065.